-Bat Inventory at Shaker Village of Pleasant Hill
+Bat Inventory at Shaker Village of Pleasant Hill, Kentucky

 Since 2019, Volant EcoServices biologists have supported a long-term bat monitoring effort at Shaker Village of Pleasant Hill in Mercer County, Kentucky.
 Mist-net surveys are conducted every two years along forested corridors and stream habitats to document bat diversity, detect federally and state-listed species, and track changes in populations over time.